malloydata/malloydata.github.io/src/documentation/patterns/percent_of_total.md

 # Percent of Total
-Malloy provides a wayh to compute percent of total through level of detail (ungrouped aggregates) functions.
+Malloy provides a way to compute percent of total through level of detail (ungrouped aggregates) functions.
 Functions `all()` and `exclude()` to escape grouping in aggregate calculations.
 These functions are different than window functions as they operate inline with the query and can produce correct results even when the data hits a `limit` or is fanned out.
 Use cases below.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e1.malloy"}